 The instrments were designed to be laid flat on a lap or table and strummed like a guitar.
 After a while they were often held upright and strummed.
 In the early 1970's some brave souls decided to try and fingerpick the autoharp much like you would fingerpick a guitar.

-An autoharp has 36 strings and was designed to cover a range of about 3 1/2 octaves.
+Most Autoharps have 36 strings, mine has 37, and they are designed to cover a range of about 3 1/2 octaves.
 Because my harp was designed and built to be played in just 2 musical keys it is tuned differently than a standard autoharp and I have a wee bit more than 2 1/2 octaves.
 The range of this harp is similar to the range of the bagpipe.
 Because of that most bagpipe tunes move over to the harp easily.

 As with all acoustic instruments the sound is dependent upon the type of wood used in its construction.
 My harp is made from walnut and west coast redwood.